-In addition to the fluid milk, the dairy produces various other value-added products, and unit operations and processes vary from product to product.
-Depending on the market demand, the dairies produce the value-added product.
-Some of the valueadded products by dairies across India are butter, cheese, buttermilk, ghee, paneer, curd, milk powder, etc.
+In addition to the fluid milk, the dairy produces various other value-added products and unit operations and unit processes varies from product to product.
+And depending on the market demand, the dairies would produce this value-added product.
+Some of the value-added products by dairies across India are - butter, cheese, buttermilk, ghee, paneer, curd, milk powder, etc.,